leonjza/frida-boot/course/3-chapter-3/rpc.md

 }
 ```

 As for the logic for `tryPin`, let's think about this for a moment.
 The `brute` function currently has all the parts we need to get a handle on the real `testPin` function.
 We can either copy and paste that into the `tryPin` method, or, we can extract it entirely out of the `rpc.exports` object and make it available globally.
 Getting a handle is a really quick operation too, so there is no risk in hitting a timeout when the script loads.
-With the handle available, we can simply call the real `testPin` and return the resuls.
+With the handle available, we can simply call the real `testPin` and return the results.

 So, our agent with the new `tryPin` function would now look something like this: